 C-603-1: Role of the Orientation and Mobility Instructor

-Orientation and mobility (O&M) are core skills that help customers who are blind to achieve an effective employment outcome.
+Orientation and Mobility (O&M) are core skills that help customers who are blind or visually impaired to achieve an effective employment outcome.
 Both the VR counselor and the O&M instructor should encourage customers who do not travel efficiently and effectively to learn O&M skills.

-Independent travel skills are learned nonvisually with a white cane so that the customer develops the necessary skills and confidence to travel safely and independently, regardless of available visual information.
+Independent travel skills are learned non-visually with a white cane so that the customer develops the necessary skills and confidence to travel safely and independently, regardless of available visual information.
 In rare exceptions, an aluminum cane might be needed to fit nonmetal tips such as a roller tip.
-Exceptions must be clearly justified and documented in a case note.
+Exceptions must be clearly justified and documented in a case note in ReHabWorks.

 In all cases, use of a customer's remaining vision may be transferred to training when the O&M instructor believes it would be helpful to the learning process, usually after nonvisual skills are mastered.